In short: given all points of value to the consumer, Intel is king, and will likely stay that way for some time.

 But what matters most?
 When looking at a cross-section of all the software packages people use today, its the core speed that matters most.
 This has always been true in the past (on average), and will likely remain true for a number of years into the future.
 Its really quite amazing that Intel's aging Coffee Lake Refresh platform, a 14nm platform, is still better at raw core speed than all AMD's advances in miniaturization (all the way down to 7nm), even after all these years of intense effort.
 This is a flag that something is up with their 7nm technology.

 But what about AMD's 64 Core ThreadRipper 3990X?
 This is yet another example of deceptive marketing.
 Intel also has higher-end CPU's that cost thousands of dollars, going into servers and other special-purpose machines.
 What AMD did was take one of their high-end CPU's, then added a desktop chipset and shoved it into the consumer marketplace with a hefty price tag (about $4,000).
 And it worked!
 Extreme hobbyist's are emptying their pockets for this high-end CPU.
 Intel could learn from this tactic.
-This tactic isn't just making more money for AMD, it has duped the masses into thinking that AMD has passed up Intel.
-The thing to remember, is that these really aren't consumer grade CPU's.
-AMD pulled this trick to make it look as though they have the fastest consumer grade CPU.
-(If they didn't, then Intel's aging Coffee Lake Refresh i9 would continue to reign supreme over AMD's 7nm Ryzen, so they did this to save face.)
-But Intel could easily pull the same trick with one of their high-end CPU's.
+But the tactic wasn't about making more money for AMD, its sole purpose was to save face in light of the fact that their 7nm chip can't keep up with Intel's 14nm chip.
+AMD wants the market to believe that they have the world's fastest consumer grade CPU, not Intel.
+This is deception at its best.
+These really aren't consumer grade CPU's in the first place.
+And Intel could easily pull the same trick with one of their high-end CPU's.
 All they have to do is wrap it up in the same manner and market it to top-tier consumers under a cool sounding name.
 But Intel generally doesn't play this type of game.

 Now, if AMD had a 64 Core CPU at a "consumer-affordable" price.
 Then that would be something to talk about.
 But they don't.